-This report highlights how News Feed engagement with both brand-generated posts and user-generated posts changed over the course of 2016.
-The research presented offers insight into Facebook user-generated content trends and benchmarks, including average engagements per post, average engagements per user, and average posts per user.
+This report highlights how News Feed engagement with both brand-generated and user-generated content changed over the course of 2016.
+The research presented offers insight into Facebook UGC trends and benchmarks, including average engagements per post, average engagements per user, and average posts per user.

-The study was based on an analysis of 25 million user-generated Facebook posts published between January 2016 and December 2016, aggregated from the first-party authentication of one million micro-influencers, defined as users with between 500 and 5,000 Facebook friends.
+The study was based on an analysis of 25 million user-generated Facebook posts published between January 2016 and December 2016, aggregated from the first-party authentication of 1.2 million Facebook users.

 Key takeaways include: